 - Can lose electrons

 - Form basic oxides

-- Have lower electronegativities
+- Have low electronegativities

 - Good reducing agents

-Physical properties of non-metals
+Physical Properties of Non-metals

 - Poor conductors of electricity and heat

 - Brittle solids